Mobility of geometric constraint systems with extrusion symmetry: Symmetry-adapted mobility counts

-Similar to the approach in \cite{FGsymmax,BS2}, using the block-decomposition of the rigidity matrix and some basic character theory, we may obtain further information about the infinitesimal rigidity properties of $(G,p)$ via a simple symmetry-adapted count as follows.
+Similar to the approach in \cite{FGsymmax,BS2}, using the block-decomposition of the rigidity matrix and some basic character theory, we may obtain further information about the infinitesimal flexibility and the self-stresses of $(G,p)$ via a simple symmetry-adapted count as follows.

 The \emph{character} of a linear representation $\rho:\Gamma \to GL(X)$ is the row vector $\chi(\rho)$ whose $i$-th component is the trace of $\rho(\gamma_i)$ for some fixed ordering of the elements of $\Gamma$.
 Then it is well-known from group representation theory that if $\rho= \alpha_{0}\rho_0\oplus\ldots\oplus \alpha_{r-1}\rho_{r-1}$, where $\alpha_{0},\ldots,\alpha_{r-1}\in \mathbb{N}\cup {\{0\}}$, then for the character of $\rho$ we have $\chi(\rho)= \alpha_{0}\chi(\rho_{0})+\ldots+ \alpha_{r-1}\chi(\rho_{r-1}).$